jiewwantan/risk_management/README.md

-## Bactesting of portfolios with different risk management strategies
+## Backtesting of portfolios with different risk management strategies

 #### This program attempts to backtest different risk management strategies with portfolios constructed with varied strategies: